zaayush/TECHIN510Lab3/README.md

-## TECHIN510Lab
+## TECHIN510Lab3

-A personal website for TECHIN 510 Lab 1.
+A personal Task manager App.

 ## How to Run